taosdata/TDengine/docs/en/20-third-party/02-prometheus.md

 description: This document describes how to integrate TDengine with Prometheus.
 ---

-import Prometheus from "../14-reference/_prometheus.mdx"

 Prometheus is a widespread open-source monitoring and alerting system.
 Prometheus joined the Cloud Native Computing Foundation (CNCF) in 2016 as the second incubated project after Kubernetes, which has a very active developer and user community.

-Prometheus provides `remote_write` and `remote_read` interfaces to leverage other database products as its storage engine.
-To enable users of the Prometheus ecosystem to take advantage of TDengine's efficient writing and querying, TDengine also provides support for these two interfaces.

-Prometheus data can be stored in TDengine via the `remote_write` interface with proper configuration.
-Data stored in TDengine can be queried via the `remote_read` interface, taking full advantage of TDengine's efficient storage query performance and clustering capabilities for time-series data.

 ## Prerequisites